Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Roe is the term for female fish eggs, which can come from various fish, including trout, whitefish, salmon, and even carp and shellfish.
 The size, texture, and color of fish eggs can vary.

-When serving fish eggs, use a spoon made of wood rather than metal, as metal can impart a metallic flavor to the delicate flavor.
+When serving fish eggs, it is recommended to use a wooden spoon instead of a metal one, as metal can potentially add a metallic flavor that may interfere with the delicate taste of the eggs.
 Caviar is a luxury food and delicacy that is very expensive.

 Many people enjoy roe with creme fraiche on top of blini, toast, or a cucumber slice.
 Fish eggs are also used as a garnish on many restaurant dishes and are a significant component in some sushi rolls.